columbia-glacier/cg-data/optical-surveys-2005/Readme.md

 ## Citation

-> O’Neel, S. (2006).
+> Shad O'Neel (2006).
 Understanding the mechanics of tidewater glacier retreats: Observations and analyses at Columbia Glacier, Alaska (Ph.D.).
 University of Colorado at Boulder.
-Retrieved from http://adsabs.harvard.edu/abs/2006PhDT........31O
+Retrieved from http://adsabs.harvard.edu/abs/2006PhDT........31O.

 Section A3.2.2: Optical Surveys